Windows launcher (13)

-Step 3: If you downloaded Community packs, just navigate to your Downloads folder and select the pack files to import then click Select folder
+Step 2: If you downloaded Community packs, just navigate to your Downloads folder and select the pack files to import then click Open

 You will need to use the Pack creator to do so, which you can access via the main menu of the Arkenforge Launcher.
 Please keep in mind that the Pack creator only supports .ogg or .wav files to import, so mp3/flac files need to be converted.
 You can use a free converter like this (Thank you Leigh Pierce for suggesting it!).

 If you would like to import individual instruments in a song, and then be able to control those individual instruments, just like with official assets, you will need to have an export of all audio layers in .wav or .ogg format, and name them in a specific way for easy import : Song title_Instrument name.
 Therefore sound files regarding to a song called “Here are the pirates” would look like this :